-By leveraging technology to improve systems and process, the Company is driving efficiencies and cost reductions in its back office and support functions.
+By leveraging technology to improve systems and process, the Company has further opportunities to generate efficiencies and cost reductions in its back office and support functions and improve its service to stores.

 Acquisitions, Expansion and Renovation of Stores

 Sobeys' strategy is focused on delivering the best grocery shopping experience to its customers in the right-format, right-sized stores, supported by superior customer service.
 Sobeys remains focused on improving the product, service and merchandising offerings within each format by expanding and renovating its current store base.